minamoanes/homebridge-homekit-control/README.md

 BLE is currently not supported, as it seems to be unstable when multiple BLE-enabled Plugins are installed.

-All supported sensors on any configured device are automatically dicovered and added when HomeBridge starts up.
+All supported sensors on any configured device are automatically dicovered and added when Homebridge starts up.

 ## Install